 The first phase was a 28-day cycle of receiving 1200 mg of chondroitin sulfate and 1500 mg of glucosamine chloride per day or a placebo.

 Next there was a washout period during which no supplements were given.
-This was followed by a 28-day cycle where treatments were switched: the previous placebo group got the supplements now, while the previous supplement group got placebos.
+This was followed by a 28-day cycle where treatments were switched.
+The previous placebo group got the supplements now.
+And the previous supplement group got placebos.

-Blood samples were collected in the beginning of the trial before any supplements were given, then after each 28-day period.
-The main inflammatory marker that was determined was the C-reactive protein (CRP), but other inflammatory markers were also tested.
+There was a collection of blood samples in the beginning of the trial before patients took any supplements, then after each 28-day period.
+The main inflammatory marker was the C-reactive protein (CRP), but the researchers also tested other inflammatory markers.

-Symptoms of arthritis were improved in the glucosamine/chondroitin supplement group, but persisted in the placebo group.
+There was improvement of the symptoms of arthritis in the glucosamine/chondroitin supplement group, but persisted in the placebo group.
 CRP levels were 23% lower at the end of the 28-day cycle with the glucosamine/chondroitin supplement group, but not in the placebo group.
-The researchers found that the “cytokine activity” pathway was inhibited by the glucosamine/chondroitin supplement and they believe that this is also the explanation, why lung and colorectal cancer are diminished when glucosamine/chondroitin supplements are taken.
+The researchers found that there was an inhibition of the “cytokine activity” pathway by the glucosamine/chondroitin supplement.
+They also believe that this is the explanation, why there is less lung and colorectal cancer when the rheumatoid arthritis patients took glucosamine/chondroitin supplements.

 Another study in the past had shown that a group of rheumatoid arthritis patients was able to reduce their anti-inflammatory medication by more than 30% when compared to a placebo group.
-They were supplemented with 2.2 grams of omega-3 fatty acids.
+They received supplementation with 2.2 grams of omega-3 fatty acids.

 Omega-3 fatty acids are anti-inflammatory similar to glucosamine/chondroitin supplements.

-We now know that inflammation is the reason for arthritis, but it is also present with the development of various cancers.
-Rather than wait until we get into trouble, it is far better to concentrate on prevention, eat an anti-inflammatory diet like the Mediterranean diet, and take supplements like omega-3 fatty acids and krill oil.
+We now know that inflammation is the reason for arthritis.
+But inflammation is also present with the development of various cancers.
+Rather than wait until we get into trouble, it is far better to concentrate on prevention.
+Eat an anti-inflammatory diet like the Mediterranean diet.
+And take supplements like omega-3 fatty acids and krill oil.
 Your body will thank you for it with good health.